Lafrul/Proyecto_Web_BackEnd/docs/railway-troubleshooting.md

   "$MYSQLDATABASE"
 ```

 If the shell cannot reach the database, the failure is outside the Spring Boot application.
 Double-check firewall settings and confirm the database allows connections from the service.
+The application now keeps the HikariCP pool in a retry loop during startup, so once shell connectivity succeeds the service should automatically recover without requiring a redeploy.

 ## 5. Ensure the production profile is active